 Help Build Self Confidence

-Very often, an arts program involves a live project that demonstrates the skills acquired in the program.
-In a dance program, this may be a choreography project.
-In a music program, it may be a live performance.
-For a teenager, this can be a great way to develop self-esteem and self-confidence because there’s nothing better than to receive appreciation for artistic efforts.
-Students who participate in an extracurricular arts program are more likely to feel motivated to attend school and deliver better academic outcomes.
+Very often, arts programs involve projects before live audiences that demonstrate the skills acquired throughout the respective program.
+In dance, this may be a choreographed routine; in music, this may be a live performance; in art, this may be a gallery presentation.
+For a teenager, this can be a great way to develop self-esteem and self-confidence because 1) there’s nothing better for validation than to feel appreciated for creative efforts and 2) individuals actually try their hardest and perform their best when they are in the zone.
+Students who participate in an extracurricular arts program are more likely to feel motivated to attend school and, as a result of both this and the added self-confidence, deliver better academic outcomes.

 Provide Space to Connect With Like Minded Individuals

-Arts programs are a healthy and safe platform for teens to engage with like-minded peers.
-Shared interests and shared participation in events leads to a sense of belonging.
-Participants become one big family under the mentorship of an able instructor who gives wings to their creative aspirations.
-Classes are not only fun but also competitive which encourages students to put in their best efforts – in any case, boredom is out of the question.
+Arts programs are healthy and safe environments for teens to engage with like-minded peers.
+Shared interests and shared participation in these events lead to a sense of belonging that students often lack without these programs.
+Participants eventually become one big, tight-knit community under the mentorship of an able instructor who leads them to their creative aspirations; this sense of community is valuable even from a productive standpoint because it instills fun and competition which encourage adolescents to try their hardest – in any case, boredom is out of the question.

-Find the best teen arts classes in Chicago at your fingertips – simply download the free Spotivity mobile app!
+Find the best teen visual and performing arts classes at your fingertips – simply download the free Spotivity mobile app!

 Be #neverbored again by using the spotivity app and find activities that fit your needs.
 We help you find programing that can lead to your passion.
 Whether that is an art program to practice graffiti, a sports program to engage in competition, an education support class to improve your grades, or just finding someone to talk to – spotivity has your back.
 Backed by research and continually informed by users, spotivity is the tool to help you unlock your world and expand the list of options you can take advantage of.